OkieLe/learning/README.md

 > Codes for practice, all about a password manager

-- PwdMgr: Python
+- PwdMgr: Python *TODO*：GUI
-- UPass: React Native
+- UPass: React Native *TODO*：Edit & Delete